rcd-dpeng/skillBuildingSheet5/PiKivyProjects/Libraries/README.md

     pass
 ```

-Add the pause scene screen to the screen manager after you add your main scene:
+Add the pause scene screen to the screen manager after you add your main scenes:
 ```
 sm.add_widget(MainScreen(name = 'examples'))
+# your other screens here
 sm.add_widget(PauseScene(name = 'pauseScene'))
 ```